Binding modules to python¶

 Binding of C++ functions to python (pyexadis) is done using pybind11 and implemented in the python/ directory of the ExaDiS folder.
 Wrappers are implemented on both the C++ and the python sides, in files exadis_pybind.h/exadis_pybind.cpp and pyexadis_base.py, respectively.
-Any C++ ExaDiS class or function implemented in src/ must be explicitly wrapped into a corresponding binding object in file exadis_pybind.cpp in order to be exposed to python in the pyexadis library.
+Any C++ ExaDiS class or function must be explicitly wrapped into a corresponding binding object in order to be exposed to python in the pyexadis library.
+Whenever possible, the binding should be implemented locally in the module files using dedicated registry macros, so that file python/exadis_pybind.cpp does not have to be modified.

 For instance, a class MyExaDisClass implemented in C++ ExaDiS